wasertech/Augmented-Generation-Interface/README.md

 ## Introducing

-The **Augmented Generation Interface Guidebook**: A collection of guides to help you guide your LLM to success.
+The **Augmented Generation Interface Guidebook** is a collection of guides to help you guide your LLM to success.

 ## Example